-A survey of Western European-American culture from the 17th through the 20th centuries, focusing on representative works of art, literature, music, and philosophy.
+Course Description: A survey of Western European-American culture from pre-Classical through Renaissance, focusing on representative works of art, literature, music, and philosophy.
 Exploration of the relationship between individual values and those of various societies, past and present, in their historical context.
 Participation in selected cultural events in art, music, and theatre.
-HUMA 1301 and 1302 need not be taken in sequence, either courses meets the Humanities three-hour degree requirement.
+HUMA 1301 and HUMA 1302 need not be taken in sequence, either course meets the Humanities three hour degree requirement.